 3. Basar Saraswathi Temple

-Even technically falling under the ambit of Nirmal district the area is regarded as one of the important stops in Adilabad tourism as it is situated close by and is important.
-Gnana Saraswathi Temple at Basar is one amongst the two temples in India devoted to the Goddess Saraswathi (the deity of learning and wisdom).
+Even technically falling under the ambit of Nirmal district, the area is regarded as one of the important stops in Adilabad tourism, as it is situated close by and is important.
+Gnana Saraswathi Temple at Basar is one of the two temples in India devoted to the Goddess Saraswathi (the deity of learning and wisdom).

 Apart from the religious aspect, Basar is a peaceful place and hence, make a spiritual stop in your Adilabad itinerary, owing to its scenic riverbanks and calm town surroundings.